How a Psychiatric Service Dog Can Help With Depression

 - Bipolar disorder

-These service animals can help with different tasks that may be difficult for you to do depending on your mental health condition.3
+These service dogs can help with specific tasks that may be difficult for you to do depending on your mental health condition.3

 Emotional support animal